Patton Oswalt

 Career

-Oswalt began performing stand-up comedy on July 18, 1988.[9]
-After writing for MADtv and starring in his own 1996 comedy special for HBO, he went on to garner notable roles in films and television shows, his film debut coming in the 1996 military comedy film Down Periscope alongside Kelsey Grammer and his television debut in a 1994 episode of Seinfeld.[10]
-His most prominent and long-running role was as Spence Olchin on The King of Queens.[11]
-His first starring film role was as the voice of Remy, the lead character in the 2007 Pixar film Ratatouille.[10]
-He has also appeared in smaller roles in such films as Magnolia[10] and 22 Jump Street.
+Oswalt first began performing stand-up comedy in the late 1980s or early 1990s, by his own reckoning.
+After writing for MADtv and starring in his own 1996 comedy special for HBO, he went on to garner notable roles in films and television shows.
+His most prominent and long-running role was as Spence Olchin on The King of Queens.
+His first starring film role was as the voice of Remy, the lead character in the 2007 Pixar film Ratatouille.
+He has also appeared in smaller roles in such films as Magnolia and 22 Jump Street.

 Oswalt wrote the comic book story "JLA: Welcome to the Working Week", a backup story in Batman #600; a story for Dwight T. Albatross's The Goon Noir #01 and a story for Masks: Too Hot for TV.[12]
 Expanding his voice artist repertoire, he began voicing the villainous character "Tobey" on PBS Kids GO! series WordGirl in 2007.[13]
 He also appeared on the Comedy Central Roast of William Shatner.
 In August 2007, he appeared on the Comedy Central Roast of Flavor Flav.[14]
 In 2007, he appeared on an episode of SpongeBob SquarePants, "The Original Fry Cook", as Jim.
 In 2008 Oswalt moderated a reunion panel of the Mystery Science Theater 3000 cast at the San Diego Comic-Con International.[15]